Reviewing, changing and advertising prices

 - Your pricing must be fair, accurate and displayed correctly.
 Learn more about legal guidelines for sales practices including pricing.

 - The Australian Consumer Law applies under the Competition and Consumer Act 2010 to protect consumers and ensure fair trading across Australia.
 The avoiding unfair business practices guide helps you to understand your responsibilities under the law.

 - Learn how to develop a marketing strategy for your business.

-- Learn about online marketing.
+- Learn about websites, social media and digital marketing.

 I want to...

 - Mentoring for Growth Day - Online 19/05/2022

 - Scenic Rim Small Business Hub - Boonah (QSBM 2022) 19/05/2022